Four ex-cops indicted on U.S. civil rights charges in George Floyd killing | Law-Order

 Four ex-cops indicted on U.S. civil rights charges in George Floyd killing

 Four former Minneapolis police officers face federal civil rights charges for their role in the arrest and murder of George Floyd, according to court documents unsealed on Friday, showing the Justice Department's tougher stance in such cases.
-A grand jury issued a three-count indictment charging Derek Chauvin - the white former officer convicted in Minnesota state court of murdering Floyd - and three fellow former officers of violating his constitutional rights, including his right to not have his medical needs ignored.
+A federal grand jury in Minneapolis on Thursday issued a three-count indictment charging Derek Chauvin - the white former officer convicted in Minnesota state court of murdering Floyd - and three fellow former officers of violating his constitutional rights, including his right to have his medical needs attended to.

 "The defendants saw George Floyd lying on the ground in clear need of medical care, and willfully failed to aid Floyd," the indictment says.
 Also charged were Tou Thao, J. Alexander Kueng and Thomas Lane.

-Attorneys for the four men did not immediately respond to messages seeking comment on the charges.
-Thao, Kueng, and Lane appeared with their lawyers in federal court in Minneapolis on Friday by video.
+Attorneys for the four men did not respond to messages seeking comment on the charges.
+Thao, Kueng and Lane appeared with their lawyers in federal court in Minneapolis on Friday by video.
 All three were released on $25,000 bond.
-Chauvin, who is awaiting a sentencing hearing on his state convictions, remains in custody.
+Chauvin, who is awaiting a June 25 sentencing hearing on his state convictions, remains in custody.

+In a separate federal indictment unsealed on Friday, Chauvin was also charged with violating the rights of a 14-year-old boy during an arrest in September 2017.
+Chauvin is accused of holding the teen by the neck and hitting him with a flashlight.
+The charges were the latest sign the Department of Justice under new Democratic President Joe Biden is taking a harder line against police abuses, a role that civil rights advocates say the department neglected during Republican Donald Trump's administration.

 The attorneys representing Floyd's family said in a statement that they are "encouraged by these charges and eager to see continued justice in this historic case that will impact Black citizens and all Americans for generations to come."
 White House press secretary Jen Psaki on Friday said the indictments highlight the need for Congress to pass legislation banning certain police tactics, such as chokeholds.